srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **36. Discuss the concept of shuffling in PySpark.
+### 45. **Discuss the concept of shuffling in PySpark.
 How does it affect performance, and how can it be minimized?**

 Shuffling = redistributing data across partitions, triggered by:
 - Wide transformations (`groupByKey`, `reduceByKey`, `join`)